 Two basic and most popular programming languages for iOS development are Objective-C and Swift — we considered benefits and drawbacks of each in our earlier post.
 Since 2014, Swift language has been used by Xcode for coding more often than Objective-C, which is a difficult language for developers to learn and code.
 Still, Objective-C is a good fit for early iPhone hardware which has less RAM and slower processes and it is also effectively applicable for maintaining and updating the apps initially created in it.
 Swift keeps step with modern hardware and it is also faster in the process of coding, it is more easy-to-use, shorter and secure.
 For creating iOS 10 apps, Xcode 8 and the iOS 10 SDK need to be installed, also available from Apple.
 There are significant changes to the Swift language and the SDK in this version of Xcode.

 In this phase of mobile app creation, iOS developers think over the architecture of the app, write the code, integrate functionality to created UI, edit source code, debug and finally export the app to the App Store.
 Also, writing unit tests and running integration testing are relevant steps in this phase.
-The Interface Builder is one of Xcode features and it is alternative to hand coding the client-side part, allowing developers to put the app code together visually.
+The Interface Builder is one of Xcode features and it is alternative to hand-coding the client-side part, allowing developers to put the app code together visually.
 This feature allows dragging and dropping different visual controls into the app code.
 AutoLayout helps to control the app presentation based on the size of the user’s screen.
 With Storyboard, developers can see what each screen of the app actually looks like, while Preview Mode delivers a prior acquaintance of what the app will look like when it is done.

 Lots of mobile app developers are of opinion that a text editor is generally necessary, even though it is theoretically possible to do the entire coding inside Xcode.
-Handling long and complex codes can become particularly confusing, unless programmers use a text editor that supports all relevant programming syntaxes.
+Handling long and complex codes can become particularly confusing unless programmers use a text editor that supports all relevant programming syntaxes.

 In most cases, while part of developers team is building client-side part, the other part are coding, integrating and linking to the front-end server-side components of an app such as database, APIs, middleware and etc.

-It also should be noted that planning the workflow and the number of people involved into the development process depends first of all on the complexity and urgency of the project.
+It also should be noted that planning the workflow and the number of people involved in the development process depends first of all on the complexity and urgency of the project.
 For small projects, one iOS developer may be able to create all components of software architecture for the app.
 For multilayered complex projects, at least a couple of programmers should be engaged, having experience in software architecture and good expertise in both client-side and server-side development.

 The main task of this phase is to make a fully working app which is scalable and integrated to all required server-side components like a database, APIs, and other related infrastructure it needs to run.
 If clients aren’t ready to build the original server-side infrastructure, they can buy a Backend as a Service (BaaS) software bundle or other products.
 The bundles include a variety of storage options and features, but they aren’t completely “turn-key” as well as they often do not provide the options of deep and comprehensive analytics.
 It means the client needs a developer who understands back-end engineering to integrate it into the app.